Menu

 What can retail organizations do for their own people to facilitate a smoother transition, create buy in, and retain them?

-1. Involve them from the beginning
+Involve employees from the beginning

 Just as agile processes dictate, when strategy is far removed from future end users, there can be major friction when it’s time to get to business.